JUCMNAV/TURNtoURN/README.md

 * Verify the lifetime of variables to make sure they aren't sitting around eternally
 * Make variable name orderings in method arguments consistent
 * Rename methods so that their names describe their behavior better
+* Go over all matched rules to make sure assignments are from Urn object to Urn object (i.e., that resolveTemps are used where appropriate)
+* Untangle the counter logic so that it isn't spread out in random places in Turn2Urn and ConnectNodes and so it no longer uses a global variable counter

 ## ACTIVE TASK
 I am currently refactoring the code until it is at a point I feel is sufficiently readable for me to troubleshoot it.
 I have significantly improved readability but cannot be sure of functionality.
 I have likely broken some code along the way, and the current version is broken.
 However, the original version was also broken, so this should not be an issue.